Buying a New Build? Here’s a Checklist With Everything You Need to Know

 Before you sign the closing papers on your new home, you’ll do a final walkthrough with your agent.
 This is the time to really take a close look at the house and see if there is anything the builder missed or any items that need repair.

-You might think that the final walkthrough is cursory because with a brand-new house, everything should be perfect, right?
-But it’s important that you inspect the house before closing, otherwise you might have some unexpected (not to mention unwelcome) issues after you move in.
+You might assume that the final walkthrough is just a formality since everything in a brand-new house should be flawless, right?
+However, it’s essential to thoroughly inspect the home before closing; otherwise, you could encounter some unexpected and unwelcome issues once you move in.

 If you find anything concerning, have your agent contact the builder right away so you can work with them to get things resolved.